fluffyhugger/PROJECT2-SEC-2-DaiItsara/README.md

 - **User Interface**: Users can easily select different components and filter mainboards by CPU brand, with the UI adapting accordingly.
 - **Loading Indicator**: A visual cue informs users when data is being fetched, enhancing user experience.
 - **Cart Management**: Users can easily manage their cart, with changes reflected in real-time, improving usability.
-- **Data Posting**
-  - Posts the cart data to the server to finalize the PC build process.
-  - Clears local storage upon successful posting.
+- **Data Posting**: Posts the cart data to the server to finalize the PC build process and clears local storage upon successful posting.

 ## AdminManagement
 ### Features